Kutztown Golden Bears: Track & Field

+Volleyball

 The Kutztown women's volleyball team was formerly led by head coach John Gump, who retired following the 2021–22 school year.
-Before coaching at KU, Gump was head coach of Division III Allentown College (now DeSales University) Gump is the winningest coach in Kutztown University volleyball history.
+Before coaching at Kutztown, he was head coach of Division III Allentown College, later renamed DeSales University.
+Gump is the winningest coach in Kutztown University volleyball history.
 The team has won four PSAC East titles under his watch and went a perfect 10–0 in the PSAC East in 2003.

-Coach Gump was named the 2003 and 2006 PSAC East Coach of the Year, the 1998–99 and 2003–04 KU Women's Athletics Coach of the Year.
+Gump was named the 2003 and 2006 PSAC East Coach of the Year, the 1998–99 and 2003–04 KU Women's Athletics Coach of the Year.

 Since 1983, 22 players have been selected to the All-PSAC East First Team.

 PSAC Eastern Division Rookies of the Year (since 1991):